johnsetzer3/Disease_Prediction/README.md

 The training file is [Training.csv](Resources/Training.csv) and the testing file is [Testing.csv](Resources/Testing.csv).
 The source of the data from the author is not disclosed.

-## Database
-The preprocessed train_data, test_data and sympt_df data sets were exported into PostgresSQL as three seperate tables.
-This created a static database in pgAdmin for use during the project.
-There is a detailed ERD the displays the relationships.
-A join was performed on the tables.
-The database interfaces with [Disease_Prediction_ML.ipynb](Disease_Prediction_ML.ipynb).
-Using from sqlalchemy import create_engine the PostgresSQL data is used in our machine learning model.

 ## Description of the Data Exploration Phase of the Project:
 The training file [Training.csv](Resources/Training.csv) and the testing file [Testing.csv](Resources/Testing.csv) where imported into Juypter Notebook.
 To begin the preprocessing the two CSV datasets were assigned to the variables: train_data and test_data.